-My teaching philosophy is based on my experience as an educator and from interacting with students from diverse backgrounds.
-I love to share with other insights from the fields of climate, environmental, and earth sciences in creative and interactive ways.
+My teaching philosophy is based on my experience as an educator, interacting with students from many diverse backgrounds and fields.
+I share with others insights from the fields of climate, environmental, and earth sciences in creative and interactive ways, often learning alongside students.
 The role of the instructor is three-fold: as a facilitator of learning within the classroom, as a source of expertise regarding the subject at hand, and as a mentor for the ongoing generation of knowledge by students.

 Hailey Riechelson (Columbia University, 2016-2017) “Using Boron Isotope Fractionation to Estimate Oceanic pH between the Holocene and Last Glacial Maximum”